• Home

 Instructions

-In a large bowl, whip cream until stiff peaks are just about to form.
-Beat in vanilla and sugar until peaks form.
+In a large bowl, whip cream until stiff peaks are starting to form.
+Beat in vanilla and sugar until sturdy peaks form.
 Make sure not to over-beat or your whipped cream will then become lumpy and butter-like.
 Once it’s reached the perfect consistency you can dollop or spread it all over your chocolate pudding pie!

 It’s chocolate pudding in a chocolate pie crust and topped with real whipped cream.
 What’s not to love?